VitLoz/FlaskChat/README.md

 Database: MySQL

 Functionality:
-1. Registration of new user цшер у-ьфшд congratulations
+1. Registration of new user with e-mail congratulations
 2. Creation of new chat channel
 3. Searcing of chat channels
 4. Connection to chat channel